 sachi products are hand-made using authentic Japanese materials.
 Recycled and repurposed materials are used wherever possible.

 This Japanese crepe fabric is made using techniques dating back to at least the sixteenth century.
 Two types of silk thread are woven alternately and twisted in different directions to create soft wrinkes (shibo in Japanese).
 The result is a fabric that is both sumptous and gentle in appearance, and truly delightful to touch and hold.
 Chirimen is traditionally used in fine kimono making, but is given new life in craft items.
 In Kyoto, Japan's ancient capital, there is a Chirimen Craft Museum and several retail stores dedicated to items made from chirimen.
-With sachi crafts we offer the same gorgeous crafts at a fraction of the Kyoto price!
+In our crafts we offer the same gorgeous colours and designs at a fraction of the Kyoto price!